Dum Dum Dugan: Power struggles

-In Marvel Graphic Novel #18: She-Hulk, Dum Dum Dugan ran S.H.I.E.L.D. during one of Fury's absences.
+In Marvel Graphic Novel #18: She-Hulk, Dum Dum Dugan runs S.H.I.E.L.D. during one of Fury's absences.
 His authority is usurped by the craven, sex-obsessed agent Roger Dooley.
-She-Hulk and Wyatt Wingfoot are illegally captured to which Dugan protests Dooley's forcible strip search of She-Hulk in public but is overruled.
+After She-Hulk and Wyatt Wingfoot are illegally captured, Dugan protests Dooley's forcible strip search of She-Hulk in public, but is overruled.
 Dugan regains his authority when Dooley is killed in action.

 Nick Fury vs. S.H.I.E.L.D.

 During the Nick Fury vs. S.H.I.E.L.D. six issue series, Dum Dum Dugan and, later, the entirety of S.H.I.E.L.D., deal with another mutiny from within.
 Dugan was shown to have been shot to death while taking out the trash.
 In this series, Hydra was revealed to have been a sister organization of S.H.I.E.L.D., with both directly controlled by the mysterious council, who had replaced many of the organization's top brass - including Deputy Director Dugan - with Life Model Decoy android duplicates to speed the survival of the fittest selection process that the council had been forcing between the two organizations over the decades.
 All the officers who were thought to be killed were shown to have been replaced with Life Model Decoy android replacements and were found alive.
 Dugan retires, along with many of the older officers, at the end of this series.
 Dugan's retirement does not last long, as he rejoins Fury when the next version of S.H.I.E.L.D.
 (Strategic Hazard Intervention Espionage Logistics Directorate) is created.

 Dugan calls on Squirrel Girl to help him take down various supervillains.

 With Fury's absence at the S.H.I.E.L.D. headquarters, Dugan is placed second-in-command to Maria Hill.
 Dugan is put in charge of mutant affairs, and deals with Wolverine.
 Dugan apparently knows a dire secret to Logan's past.